kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 As an end user, I'd like to be able to easily test a Kubernetes backend's networking logic without plugging it into a real Kubernetes cluster, or maybe even use it to write networking rules that aren't directly provided by the Kubernetes API.

+#### Story 5

+As a developer I'd like to implement a backend proxy implementation without being dependent on the K8s API, and without creating any load on the Kubernetes API - either in edge networking scenarios, or in high scale scenarios.

 ### Notes/Constraints/Caveats (Optional)

 - sending the full-state could be resource consuming on big clusters, but it should still be O(1) to